My guide to the best hotels & resorts in Bali

 Faultless luxury among vast tropical gardens in superb location.
 The grounds, substantial enough for guests to be provided with buggies and maps, are crammed with lotus-choked lagoons that dominate every view from every place.
 Few rooms are angled towards the sea, but all are spacious and superbly furnished with subtle Balinese touches.
 Balconies overlook the shady gardens and/or extensive lagoons, while verandas in the ground floor rooms open directly to a pool.
 Some of the seven pools even feature ‘islands’, ‘waterfalls’ and ‘beaches’, while the real beach is perfectly curved and immaculately groomed.
 Plenty of family activities are offered, such as tennis, yoga and water-sports, while the young ones would adore the kids’ club, special pool and games room.
 And The Laguna is within walking distance of the mall, golf course, headlands (after which Nusa Dua is named) and world-class Museum Pasifika.

 Balinese design and ambience with one of Bali’s finest gardens.
-Not just another ugly modern resort, the Ayodya is old-fashioned (in a good way), tastefully designed and oozing tradition and charm.
+The Ayodya is old-fashioned (in a good way), tastefully designed and oozing tradition and charm.
 The lobby bursts with Balinese carvings and statues, while the gardens are exceptional, with seemingly never-ending ponds, swaying palms and lawns edging to the sea, as well as an amphitheater for live performances.
 The wide beach lacks shade but most guests congregate at the vast Infinity pool with ‘islands’ and fountains.
 The rooms are stylishly furnished with lovely Balinese-style cushions and lampshades, and balconies facing the gardens and pools.
 (None have sea views.)
 Plenty of activities are offered, such as squash, yoga and cycling, and the young ones would certainly enjoy the playground and kids’ club.
 Unlike most others, this resort is also within walking distance of affordable cafés and shops.

 Convenience, contemporary elegance and family-friendly.
-Villas feature a stylish modern (but not Balinese) décor with a corner sofa, bathroom (with another TV), private pool and balcony/veranda with a rocking chair overlooking the gardens and ponds.
+Villas feature a stylish modern (but not Balinese) décor with a corner sofa, private pool and balcony/veranda with a rocking chair overlooking the gardens and ponds.
 Rooms flank a massive lagoon-shaped pool that connects all the four-level blocks, so those on the ground level have direct access to the pool from the veranda.
 The gardens are comparatively modest, but still immaculate, while shady lawns creep right up to the beachside cycle path that meanders through Nusa Dua.
 It caters well for families, with a Kids’ Club offering many activities, and a spotless private beach protected by a reef, so it’s shallow and calm.
 There are also several huge pools, one for children with a slide, and another with a swim-up bar.
 The Sofitel is within walking distance of Tanjung Benoa, thereby offering a wider selection of shops, cafés and water-sports.

 Unpretentious, well-designed and welcoming for families.
 Although part of an international chain, this resort is truly Balinese, with traditional gates, ponds and statues, and a tasteful brown-and-white overall design.
 The comfortable rooms feature wide balconies with views of the gardens or pool (but not the sea).
 The spacious suites, with two or three bedrooms (each with attached bathroom) and a massive lounge/kitchen/dining area, contain a modern but pleasing Balinese-style décor.
 Lack of beach frontage is compensated by lagoon-shaped pools covered by vine-smothered pergolas and shuttle buses to the modest 2.28 Beach Club on a powder-white (but shadeless) stretch of sand.
 The commodious Kids’ Club adjoins the children’s pool and playground, and offers plenty of activities.
 It is accessible from two main roads, so many affordable shops and cafés are within walking distance.